synfig/synfig-docs-dev/docs/common/building.rst

 So, first builds ETL, then synfig-core, and then synfig-studio.

-Besides that, synfig-core and synfig-studio require following libraries to be available in your system:

-TODO: List dependencies.

 Preparing Environment
 ~~~~~~~~~~~~~~~~~~~~~~

 Building Synfig requires many dependent libraries installed for your system.
+For full list of libraries please refer to :ref:`this page <dependencies>`.

 Below you will find instructions how to install them on various operating systems.

 Linux
 -------